brycefrank/spsys/README.md

 Many environmental surveys use systematic sampling to produce estimates of population parameters.
 Estimating the precision of these quantities has proven a difficult task, with several systematic variance estimators proposed over the past several decades.
 While not exhaustive, `sys` implements several different variance estimators and provides diagnostic and simulation tools to allow analysts to select an appropriate variance estimator for their population.
 More specifically, `sys` provides variance estimation for surveys that rely on point estimates of attributes of interest that use the Horvitz-Thompson estimator.

+`sys` supports both hexagonal and rectangular grids and has variance estimators implemented specifically for both configurations.

 ## Getting Started

 `sys` operates on the `sp` package `SpatialPointsDataFrame` class.